LaunchCode-Education-Archived/skills-back-end-csharp/csharp4python/classes-and-objects-encapsulating-data/README.md

 A **static** field or property is one that is declared with the `static` keyword.
 We have encountered the `static` keyword used with both fields and methods, but since this discussion is focused on data, let's only discuss static fields and properties for now.

 A static member is shared by all instances of the class.
-For example, in our `Temperature` class there is no good reason that each `Temperature` object needs its own double `absoluteZeroFahrenheit`, since that value will not vary from class to class.
+For example, in our `Temperature` class there is no good reason that each `Temperature` object needs its own instance property `double absoluteZeroFahrenheit`, since that value will not vary from class to class.
 Let's make it a static field.
 After doing so, there will be a single field `absoluteZeroFahrenheit` that is shared among *all* instances of the `Temperature` class.

 ```csharp
 public class Temperature {